Young-ook/terraform-aws-spinnaker/examples/spinnaker-managed-eks/README.md

 terraform apply -var-file=default.tfvars
 ```

-After then you will see the created EKS cluster and node groups.
+After then you will see the created EKS cluster and node groups and IAM role.
+For more information about configuration of service account mapping for IAM role in Kubernetes, please check out the [Quickstart Example](https://github.com/Young-ook/terraform-aws-spinnaker/tree/master/modules/spinnaker-managed-eks/README.md#Quickstart)